wjwillemse/ruleminer/README.rst

     if ({"Type"} == "life_insurer") then ({"TP-life"} > 0)

+This rule says: if an insurer reports for column "Type" (noted by the curved brackets) the value "life_insurer" then the value of the column "TP-life" should be higher than zero.

 With the code::

     templates = [{'expression': 'if ({"Type"} == "life_insurer") then ({"TP-life"} > 0)'}]